 Overnight in Istanbul.

-Today Gursan Ergil will lead the group to various important botanical sites of Istanbul.
+Today Gursan Ergil will lead the group to various gardens of Istanbul along Bosphorus..

 Emirgan Park: Emirgan Park is one of the largest urban parks in Istanbul with Europe’s biggest grotto.
 These dates will coincide with the tulip festival, and the park will be very pretty.

-Sakip Sabanci Museum: One of the most interesting private museums of Istanbul also has a beautifully designed garden worth a visit.
+Sakip Sabanci Museum and gardens: One of the most interesting private museums of Istanbul also has a beautifully designed garden worth a visit.

 Overnight in Bursa.

-In the afternoon, we are arriving in Birgi.
-This is a very well preserved Selcuk and Ottoman village, with a lovely river cutting through its streets.
-Enjoy an afternoon walk in town visiting the Cakiraga Konagi (Old Ottoman Mansion), a Monumental Cypress Tree and a local silk producer (from cocoon) and weaver.
+We are driving two hours to reach to Birgi on our route, a very well preserved village, with a lovely river cutting through its streets.
+Enjoy an afternoon walk in town visiting the Cakiraga Konagi (Old Ottoman Mansion), a Monumental Cypress Tree, lovely private gardens and a local silk producer (from cocoon) - weaver.

 Overnight in Birgi.